Kotlin/kotlinx.serialization/docs/serializers.md

 There are some cases where a surrogate solution does not fit.
 It can be due to performance reasons of avoiding additional allocation or where a configurable/dynamic set of properties of the resulting serial representation is required.
-In this case we need to manually write a class serializer that mimics the behavior of a serializer that is generated for a class.
+In this case, we need to manually write a class serializer that mimics the behaviour of a serializer that is generated for a class.

 ```kotlin
 object ColorAsObjectSerializer : KSerializer<Color> {